matsmagnem/matsmagnem/README.md

 ### Me at work
 Senior programmer and co-owner of **Devtec Norway AS**.
 I have been in the programming business since 2001.
 I am a developer, that is what I like.
 I work with the full stack, from database and backend APIs and Auth to frontend web and some mobile apps.
 My strength is the backend code.

-### Me in private
-When I'm not at work, I am a father of three kids.
-I play guitar in **The Sleeper Service** and I watch too much woodworking videos on YouTube.

-### Technologies I use
 ![.NET](https://img.shields.io/badge/.NET-512BD4?style=for-the-badge&logo=dotnet&logoColor=white)
 ![Vue JS](https://img.shields.io/badge/Vue%20js-35495E?style=for-the-badge&logo=vuedotjs&logoColor=4FC08D)
 ![Vite](https://img.shields.io/badge/Vite-B73BFE?style=for-the-badge&logo=vite&logoColor=FFD62E)